OpenBankingUK/conformance-suite/docs/setup-guide.md

-# Functional Conformance Suite Setup Guide (Ozone Model Bank)
+# Functional Conformance Suite Setup Guide using Ozone Model Bank

 This guide will assist you with the technical steps required to setup the Functional Conformance Suite (FCS) and run your first test.
 In this guide we will be connecting to and running tests against the Ozone Model Bank.